telehelp/telehelp/README.md

 - Minimal user data collected
 - Uses ZIP codes to match you with local users

-A preview of the current master branch is available [here](https://dekvall.github.io/matkrasslig)

 ## Installation

 There are two parts to the project